-• 851 Freshman Chorus (elective) - .5 credit/full year (meets 3/6 days a cycle)
+851 Freshman Chorus (elective) - 1 credit/full year

 This course is designed to equip freshman with the musical tools necessary to be an active participant in the music department at La Salle.
 Issues covered include the changing voice, reading music, and vocal production in addition to rehearsing and performing as a choral ensemble.
 Most repertoire is sung in two to four parts.
 Students are expected to memorize music when requested and are to attend all rehearsals and performances.